PogoDigitalism/Pica/README.md

-A low-level Python download client and server framework
+WIP A low-level Python download client and server framework